Mobile Ticketing FAQs

 For Android devices please refer to your phone/watch settings to see if it is possible to access your mobile ticket on your watch.

-Whilst the Supporter Services team will try to help wherever possible, if you require specific technical advice reagarding your mobile phone we strongly advise contacting your device supplier's support team to resolve error messages and other issues that relate to your device.
-For the most popular mobile device manufacturers you can seek help at the below sites:
+Whilst the Supporter Services team will try to help wherever possible, if you require specific technical advice reagarding your mobile phone or the wallet app we strongly advise contacting your device supplier's support team, or Apple Wallet/Google Pay support, to resolve error messages and other issues that relate to your device.
+Here are some useful links:

 - Samsung (www.samsung.com/uk/support/mobile-device/phone/ - opens in new window)